top of page

 Here's Our "why"

-Agape Women’s Ministry was founded in October 2011 in Atlanta, GA.
-Our mission is to mentor disadvantaged young women and vulnerable girls – with a focus on building their self-esteem, helping them find their purpose, discovering their identity, and giving them the opportunity to learn skills that will help them in their communities.
+Agape Women's Ministry was founded in October 2011 in Atlanta, Georgia, with a singular mission: to empower disadvantaged young women and vulnerable girls.
+We focus on building their self-esteem, helping them discover their purpose and identity, and equipping them with practical skills that will strengthen their role in their communities.

-It is with this passion that the Agape Village Mentorship Program was formed.
-Our six-session curriculum-based (copyright certified) program caters to the needs of girls who have been subjected to abuse, rape, and injustices of many kinds.
-Our goal is to help them understand their worth, grow their skillsets, and show them compassion in how we love and care for them.
-Our curriculum covers six key areas: Forgiveness, Purpose, Parenting, Hygiene, Respect and Identity.
+This deep-seated passion led to the creation of the Agape Village Mentorship Program.
+Our unique, six-session, curriculum-based program (which is copyright certified) specifically addresses the needs of girls who have endured abuse, rape, and other injustices.
+Our goal is to help them understand their worth, grow their skillsets, and experience profound compassion and care.
+The curriculum thoughtfully covers six vital areas: Forgiveness, Purpose, Parenting, Hygiene, Respect, and Identity.

 bottom of page